 The MPO will actively seek out input and participation from the broad range of individuals, groups and organizations affected by the transportation system to identify transportation related needs, desires, issues and concerns.
 Public participation will be sought continuously throughout transportation planning processes, though efforts will be specifically targeted at the beginning of planning efforts, at key decision points while there is opportunity to affect decisions, and when draft document are issued.
 MPO Policy Committee and TAC members also have direct contact with the public in the communities they represent and should reflect their concerns to MPO staff.
-Staff will monitor public input received through project development efforts, corridor studies and other planning activities.
+Staff will monitor public input received through project development efforts, corridor studies and other planning activities; and regularly assess the effectiveness of public participation efforts